 As Sasuke grew up, he was fed the usual propaganda about his older brother.
 He hated him with an extreme passion, and deep down, this hurt Itachi.
 It hurt him that Sasuke had to grow up without parents, and without his older brother.
 Nevertheless, Itachi made provisions to carefully place stepping stones in Sasuke’s path so that he would grow up to become a responsible and powerful ninja.
 The methods were cruel, but they were necessary.

 Itachi had to visit Sasuke in the village, but he had to avoid the likes of Jiraiya, Kakashi, and Might Guy, risking himself to be captured and killed.
 Yet, he went anyway, beating his own little brother to a pulp and fueling his hate for him.
 Itachi knew about Orochimaru’s curse mark seal, and that Sasuke would seek him out.
-Therefore, he visited Naruto, again risking his life, and planted a crow inside of him.
+Therefore, he visited Naruto, again risking his life, and planted a crow inside of him for later use.

 Meanwhile, he did the work of Obito, while keeping close tabs on him.
 Itachi and Sasuke finally met in battle, but Itachi proved in the end and at his death that he was more than capable of killing Sasuke.
 Then, Itachi’s sacrifices came to light.
 Itachi correctly predicted that Obito would tell Sasuke about his past.
 This would obviously anger Sasuke and turn him against the Konoha.
 That is why he placed the crow in Naruto, which would cast a genjutsu over Sasuke if he attacked the Leaf.